niermann/holoaverage/docs/parameters.rst

 ^^^^^^^^^^^^^^

 :Parameter: ``adjust_defocus``
-:Type: Optional
+:Type: Optional (default is ``false``)
 :Format: Boolean
 :Description: Switch, which determines whether the object reconstructions should be aligned for defocus variations.
-    All object holograms are propagated to the Gaussian focus.
-The defocus of the individual holograms is given by the parameters :ref:`param-defocus_first` and :ref:`param-defocus_step`.
-Due to instabilities of the microscope's stage or lens currents the defocus between the individual exposures of the series might drift.
+    Due to instabilities of the microscope's
+    stage or lens currents the defocus between the individual exposures of the series might drift.
 When this switch is set to ``true``, the script tries to propagate all object holograms to a common focus.
-This parameter defaults to ``false``, if not given.

 .. _param-adjust_shift: